 - Has the caller identified themselves and their company to your satisfaction?
 (Make a note of these details and do not feel pressured into making a snap decision.
 You can check the details in a telephone directory or speak to your local trading standards service if in doubt.)

-- Has the caller engaged your interest by questionable means (e.g. claiming to be conducting a survey or representing a charity)
+- Has the caller engaged your interest by questionable means (for example, claiming to be conducting a survey or representing a charity)

 - Has the caller offered you a "once only" price for agreeing to the transaction on the spot?